 Now match your original IP Address with the one which appeared on your screen after you enabled your VPN.
 If the IPs are different then your VPN is perfectly fine.
-But if the IPs are the same then your VPN is not working properly.
+But if the IPs are the same then there is an IP leak and your VPN is not working properly.

-You can also check your VPN for IP Address Leak Test from these websites,
+You can also check your VPN for IP Leak Test from these websites,

 How to Check if VPN is Working by DNS Leak Test?